CrowdHailer/gen_browser/README.md

 ## Roadmap

+- Add CORS headers so that client does not need to be served from the same host
+- Add Docker wrapped example service for JavaScript developers
 - Handle reconnects
   - Needs to buffer messages when client is not connected
   - Needs to read last-event-id and resume forwarding